 Not convinced which finish to go with, perhaps a semi-gloss is the solution.
 Semi-gloss cabinets have some of the advantages of a high-gloss cabinet and some of the matt-finish cabinets.
 They will reflect the light a little however, because it’s not as reflective as a high-gloss finish and you won’t see as many reflections in your surface.
 You’re also less likely to notice fingerprints and imperfections on a semi-gloss surface.
 Plus, it’s nice and easy to clean.

-Our kitchen designers can help you design the kitchen of your dreams, get in touch today to book your free home measure and quote.
+Our kitchen designers can help you design the kitchen of your dreams, get in touch today to book your free consultation.